 Grade 3: No meibum is expressed even with firm pressure

-The non-contact meibography developed by Arita et al. in 2008 is a minimally invasive device that simply attaches an infrared transmission filter (700–850 nm) and a small infrared CCD camera to a slit lamp microscope5), 11).
-Infrared light passes through the tarsal plate and is reflected by meibum, allowing the meibomian glands to be observed as hyper-reflective (white) structures.
-In patients with MGD, various findings such as meibomian gland dropout, shortening, tortuosity, mottling, and dilation are observed in combination5).
+The non-contact meibography developed by Arita et al. in 2008 is a minimally invasive device that simply attaches an infrared transmission filter (700–850 nm) and a small infrared CCD camera to a slit-lamp microscope 5), 11).
+Infrared light passes through the tarsal plate and is reflected by meibum, so meibomian glands are observed as highly reflective (white).
+In MGD patients, various findings such as gland dropout, shortening, tortuosity, mottling, and dilation are mixed 5).

 Meiboscore